developmenthell/developmenthell.github.com/source/_posts/2012-05-14-irish-eyes-are-always-smiling.markdown

 [![When Irish Eyes Are Smiling by Timothy Valentine](http://farm1.staticflickr.com/177/422533791_5427611ba5.jpg)](http://www.flickr.com/photos/el_ramon/422533791/ "When Irish Eyes Are Smiling by Timothy Valentine")

 Through a haze of jägerbombs and extreme fatigue, we were able to shovel out another pile of podcast for your listening enjoyment.
+Chris says it's episode 11 when it's actually episode 12, but hey!
 This week we talk about:

 * Apple's magical devices, and what's holding back Android from being comparable
 * How Rackspace completely and repeatedly dropped the ball